 "Reading gives us a place to go when we have to stay where we are."

-Link up with Jen at TeachMentorTexts and Kellee and Ricki at UnleashingReaders. and Sheila at Book Journeys.
+Every Monday, different bloggers link up with Jen at TeachMentorTexts and Kellee and Ricki at UnleashingReaders. and Sheila at Book Journeys.to share books they've recently read.
+You'll discover so many great books.
 Come visit, and tweet at #IMWAYR.
 Thanks to Jen, Kellee, and Ricki for hosting!